Multi-Factor Authentication for Business: Benefits, Methods, and Implementation

 Why is MFA critical for Canadian businesses?

 Small and medium businesses are targeted more frequently than large enterprises.
-They have fewer security resources but still hold valuable customer data, financial records, and intellectual property.
+They’ve got fewer security resources but still hold valuable customer data, financial records, and intellectual property.
 The benefits of MFA are immediate: 99.9% reduction in account compromise risk from a single, deployable control.
 MFA is your most practical defense.

 Ransomware Prevention